rocketleaguemoddingwiki/rocketleaguemoddingwiki.github.io/pages/tutorials/how_to_make_grass.md

 The cool thing is that we can have 2 differents mask textures.
 One for the `grass`, and one for the `base`.
 But we will use only one here to keep it simple.

 This mask is applied to the whole size of the field.
+{% include image.html filename="grass_3.jpg" alt_text="The mask is applied to the whole field.
+Base and Grass aren't." %}

 ### To confirm:
 > With other assets, it may show something else than dirt (maybe pavements or metal depending on the map)